andyburdick72/instabrick/README.md

    ### Install dependencies:

    - Navigate to the `/instabrick` folder in a Terminal window
-   - Install dependencies: `pip3 install -r requirements.txt`
+   - Install dependencies: `python3 -m pip install -r requirements.txt`
+   - (If you receive an "externally managed environment" error, add the flag `--break-system-packages` to the above command)

    ### Download Your Instabrick Inventory: